The AI edge every analyst needs.

 The Analyst Edge square brand mark

-Hi, I'm Marco — a finance and business analytics student at Wilkes University, Greenwood Project FinTech Scholar, and someone who has actually built and deployed AI projects (not just read about them).
+Hi, I'm Marco.
+Finance and business analytics student at Wilkes University, Greenwood Project FinTech Scholar, and someone who has actually built and deployed AI projects not just read about them.

 So I built the newsletter I wish existed.